 In this first episode I talk about what exactly a musical is and how I define them.
 As well I talk about my experience with musicals and why I love them so much.
 This episode is about 40 minutes long.

-Listen to Episode 1 on Podcasts.com
+You can listen to Episode 1 on Podcasts.com

 Resources – Music